-All recreational vehicles are equipped with a smoke detector.
-Check, test operation and replace the batteries on a regular basis.
-Should a test not verify, then have it serviced or replaced prior to using the recreational vehicle.
+All units are equipped with a smoke detector.
+Check its operation on a regular basis.
+If it does not check properly, get is serviced or replaced prior to using the coach again.

-NOTE: IF A FIRE STARTS WITHIN THE RECREATIONAL VEHICLE, GET ALL OCCUPANTS OUT IMMEDIATELY.
+NOTE: IF A FIRE DOES START WITHIN THE UNIT, GET ALL OCCUPANTS OUT IMMEDIATELY.
 IF IT IS A SMALL FIRE, USE THE FIRE EXTINGUISHER.
-IF THE FIRE IS NOT QUICKLY EXTINGUISHED, THEN GET OUT OF THE RECREATIONAL VEHICLE.
-CONTACT EMERGENCY SERVICES AND/OR THE FIRE DEPARTMENT.
-WHEN POSSIBLE, CLOSE THE LP GAS SERVICE VALVE AND MOVE A SAFELY AWAY FROM THE RECREATIONAL VEHICLE.
+IF THE FIRE IS NOT QUICKLY PUT OUT, GET OUT OF THE VEHICLE.
+CONTACT THE FIRE DEPARTMENT.
+IF POSSIBLE, CLOSE THE LP GAS SERVICE VALVE.
+MOVE A SAFE DISTANCE FROM THE VEHICLE.